Someone Else's Life

 Driving down a twilight road through a forest.

-They became intrusive – so visceral and real that he drifted away when he should have been concentrating on other things, trawling his past for once familiar people and places he’d known but forgotten.
+Then they became intrusive – so visceral and real that he drifted away when he should have been concentrating on other things, trawling his past for once familiar people and places he must have known and must have forgotten.

-Then, more distinctive memories he knew did not belong to him inserted themselves among his own.
+Then, memories he knew could not belong to him began inserting themselves among those that did.

 Sweating in a suit on a stifling bus surrounded by people speaking a language he did not understand.

-Opening a door to a house he’d never lived in and being greeted by two excited and happy children that were not his own.
+Opening a door to a house he’d never lived in and greeted by two excited and happy children who were not his own.

-Neil told his wife, Helen, about the memories, but she was in her third trimester and too distracted to really take in what he was trying to tell her.
+Neil told his wife, Helen, about the memories, but she was in her third trimester and too distracted to take it all in.

-“Dreams are weird,” she said, chopping an onion, “I used to dream of falling all the time and I swear sometimes when I woke up, I was bouncing on the bed.”
+“Dreams are weird,” she said, chopping an onion, “I used to dream about falling, all the time, and I swear sometimes when I woke up, I was bouncing on the bed.”

 “I know what you mean,” Neil said, “But it’s not like that.”

-As the number and intensity of the memories increased Neil spent more and more time alone pondering and poring over them.
+As the intensity of the memories grew, Neil increasingly spent more time alone, pondering and poring over them.

 A hedge of lavender threaded with bumblebees.

-A pair of spaniels looking at him with quizzical ginger eyebrows.
+A pair of spaniels staring with quizzical ginger eyebrows.

 The two children – twins, a girl and a boy - on swings in the park, under bubbles in the bath, on sledges in the snow.